Management Policies & Systems

 Standard PSU points for the position × PSU grant rate (in the range of 0-200%)]

-In order to promote continuous shareholding and shareholder value during the term of office, the Restricted Stock Unit (RSU) program shall.in principle, deliver shares, with transfer restrictions, equivalent to the standard amount for the position at the end of each fiscal year.
-The transfer restrictions shall be lifted at retirement (when the Company’s Director or Executive Officers retires from his/her position).
+In order to promote continuous shareholding and shareholder value during the term of office, the Restricted Stock Unit (RSU) program shall, in principle, deliver shares, with transfer restrictions, equivalent to the standard amount for the position at the end of each fiscal year.
+The transfer restrictions shall be lifted at retirement (when the Company’s Director or Executive Officer retires from his/her position).

-The basic compensation levels of Directors ore set in consideration of the compensation levels of non-executive internal directors and outside directors of the compensation benchmark companies, their roles and responsibilities, and other factors.
+The basic compensation levels of Directors are set in consideration of the compensation levels of non-executive internal directors and Outside Directors of the compensation benchmark companies, their roles and responsibilities, and other factors.

 The compensation, etc. of Executive Directors is set in consideration of the trends in compensation levels of executive officers at the compensation benchmark companies, the management strategy and business environment of the Company, the objectives of incentive compensation and the degree of difficulty in achieving the targets, the roles and responsibilities of the Executive Officer concerned and other relevant factors.
 Additionally, from the perspective of pay-for-performance, the compensation composition has been set with a higher ratio of incentive compensation to place greater emphasis on the link between performance and the medium- and long-term improvement of corporate value and shareholder value.